SpiriitLabs/vite-plugin-svg-spritemap/docs/options/index.md

 - **Type:** `string | object`
 - **Default:** `'/__spritemap'`

-Change the route url allowing you to have multiple instance of the plugin (see [Multiple Instance](/guide/multiple-instance)).
+Change the route URL allowing you to have multiple instances of the plugin (see [Multiple Instance](/guide/multiple-instance)).

 You can also provide an object with the `url` and `name` properties.
 This is useful if you want to customize the name of the route in the Vite Dev Server and styles comments.